Edsger W. Dijkstra: Use of technology

-On the nature of computer science and computer programming

 In The Humble Programmer (1972), Dijkstra wrote: "We must not forget that it is not our [computing scientists'] business to make programs, it is our business to design classes of computations that will display a desired behaviour."

 Dijkstra also opposed the inclusion of software engineering under the umbrella of academic computer science.
 He wrote that, "As economics is known as "The Miserable Science", software engineering should be known as "The Doomed Discipline", doomed because it cannot even approach its goal since its goal is self-contradictory."
 And "software engineering has accepted as its charter 'How to program if you cannot.'"